werf/werf/docs/pages/reference/cleaning_process.md

 werf saves supplementary data to the [stages storage]({{ site.baseurl }}/documentation/reference/stages_and_images.html#stages-storage) to optimize its operation and solve some specific cases.
 This data includes meta-images with bundles consisting of a [signature of image stages]({{ site.baseurl }}/documentation/reference/stages_and_images.html#image-stages-signature) and a commit that was used for publishing.
 It also contains [names of images]({{ site.baseurl }}/documentation/configuration/stapel_image/naming.html) that were ever built.

-Information about commits is the only source of truth for the algorithm, so tags lacking such information are processed separately.
-Tags assigned by versions lower than `v1.1.20` are ignored (and they are deleted starting with version `v1.2`; you can force this behavior by using the `--git-history-based-cleanup-v1.2` flag).
+Information about commits is the only source of truth for the algorithm, so if tags lacking such information werf deletes them.

 When performing an automatic cleanup, the `werf cleanup` command is executed either on a schedule or manually.
 To avoid deleting the active cache when adding/deleting images in the `werf.yaml` in neighboring git branches, you can add the name of the image being built to the [stages storage]({{ site.baseurl }}/documentation/reference/stages_and_images.html#stages-storage) during the build.
 The user can edit the so-called set of _managed images_ using `werf managed-images ls|add|rm` commands.